SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-26-mower-battery-surgery-2.md

 So here they are carefully arranged to tell me if they go on the front, back, or sides.
 Note the screws are of different lengths and thus not equivalent, so this matters.

-(Yes, I do have to do this.
+(Yes, I really do have to do this.
 Ask me how I know.)

 <a href="{{ site.baseurl }}/images/2024-08-26-mower-battery-surgery-2-open-the-hood.jpg"><img src="{{ site.baseurl }}/images/2024-08-26-mower-battery-surgery-2-open-the-hood.jpg" width="400" height="533" alt="The scene when we pop the hood on the battery: 3 swollen cells, begging to be replaced." title="The scene when we pop the hood on the battery: 3 swollen cells, begging to be replaced." style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 Here's the scene when we have removed the screws on the bottom, _carefully_ rotated the